chengsun/ep/docs/Rationale.md

 the subjects that I am taking this year.
-Although this project supports my interests and career choice, there are also many other skills required to successfully complete it, and working on the project will push me out of my comfort zone and in the process broaden my horizons and.
+Although this project supports my interests and career choice, there are also many other skills required to successfully complete it, and working on the project will push me out of my comfort zone and in the process broaden my horizons.

 There is plenty of information related to the project that I have chosen, and my primary source of information will be the internet.
 The "demoscene"